Crimes victims leave is time off from work granted to people in California who are victims of a crime. There are two variations of this leave:

 - documentation from a medical professional such as a doctor, domestic violence advocate, health care provider, or a therapist providing psychological counseling.

-An employee is not required to prove that a crime has occurred as part of the advance notice.
+You are not required to prove that a crime has occurred as part of the advance notice.

 4. Am I entitled to pay while I am off work?